J-Hwang7/Python-Intrusion-Detection-System/README.md

 **Author:** @J-Hwang7 **Date:** July 2026

+## Tools

+Scapy, Npcap, and Python

 # How it works
 By utilizing **scan_tracker**, the IDS maps each source IP to the port and timestamp at which it recently sent a SYN request.
 Afterwards, **is_syn_scan_packet** and **detect_port_scan(src_ip, dst_port)** are used to verify if the connection has an **ACK** flag and count the distinct ports that an IP address has SYN requests, within the last few seconds, to determine if a SYN port scan occurs.

 # Testing IDS

-1. To run an IDS test, first run the following command to receive the router IP address.
+1. To run an IDS test, run the following command to receive the router IP address.
   * The IP address is in the **Wireless LAN adapter Wi-Fi: Default Gateway** section
 ```
 ipconfig